The contract for sale

 The most common documents you may need to include with the contract are:

 - A zoning certificate.
-Often known as a ‘section 149 certificate’ this is issued by local council and shows planning controls and other things which may affect the property, such as any proposed road widening
+This is issued by local council and shows planning controls and other things which may affect the property, such as any proposed road widening

 - A drainage diagram.
 This shows the location of any sewer lines

-- A copy of the certificate of title or a title search confirming that you own the property
+- A title search confirming that you own the property

 - Copies of any documents creating easements, rights of way, restrictions or covenants